Algebraic degrees of pseudo-Anosov stretch factors: Introduction

+In \Cref{sec:penners-construction-background} we review some basic facts about Penner's construction.
+In \Cref{sec:convergence,sec:homotopy-invariance,sec:rank-criterion} we prove the three parts contributing to the proof of \Cref{theorem:curves-and-degree} which reduces the problem of realizing degrees to realizing ranks of intersection matrices of collections of curves.
+We construct collections of curves in \Cref{sec:collections_of_curves}.
+In two cases, we fail to construct a collection of curves whose intersection matrix has the desired rank.
+In these two cases, we give explicit examples of pseudo-Anosov mapping classes in \Cref{sec:two_examples} without using Penner's construction.
+The proofs of the main theorems are given in \Cref{sec:proofs}.

 \paragraph{Acknowledgements.} This work is an improvement over a part of the Ph.D.~thesis of the author.
 He thanks his advisor, Autumn Kent, for her guidance and Dan Margalit for suggesting the problem and for many valuable comments.
 He also appreciates helpful conversations with Joan Birman, Jordan Ellenberg, Benson Farb, Eriko Hironaka and Jean-Luc Thiffeault.
+Special thanks to the referees whose comments have greatly helped improve the clarity of the exposition.

 The author was partially supported by the grant NSF DMS-1128155.